Thursday, 21 September 2017

 1930 Horch 400 police wagen

 The Foundation of the Auto-Union.
 Behind the scenes it was a furor of political and corporate intrigue.
 Jorge Rasmussen (left), the founder of DKW, had built up a sprawling industrial empire of dozens of companies that included iron foundries, motorcycle and car companies and even a small aircraft manufacturer.
 In 1930 he had been encouraged by the Bank of Saxony to buy out the ailing Audi company.
-Despite an initial valiant attempt to salvage the company, it was apparent by 1932 that Audi could not be saved and its factory was turned over to manufacturing the new DKW Front.
+Despite an initial valiant attempt to salvage the company, it was apparent by 1932 that Audi could not be saved and the brand was withdrawn and its factory was turned over to manufacturing Rasmusseun's new DKW Front.
 The Bank of Saxony then encouraged Rasmussen to bail out the equally bankrupt Horch company.
-Rasmussen did not have sufficient capital to fund the purchase so the Bank of Saxony arranged a deal to incorporate the well capitalised and solvent Wanderer Werkes into the conglomerate.
+Rasmussen did not have sufficient capital to fund the purchase so the Bank of Saxony slipped the well capitalised and solvent Wanderer Werkes into the conglomerate.
 Rasmussen had expected to be made managing director of the new Auto-Union but as Wanderer had basically funded the merger, the managing directorship went to Wanderer's Baron Klaus von Ouertzen (right).
 Rasmussen was forced out of the company in 1934, while distaste for the Nazis led von Ouertzen to leave Germany for South Africa the following year.
 Rasmussen's former right hand man, Carl Hahn (centre) took over the company and would be instrumental in its post war revival.

 Der Vier Ringe